 2. Click on New submission within the author's dashboard and follow the multistep process which includes entering the author's data, manuscript data and uploading the files.

 Article processing fee

 The Journal of Health Sciences is run on a non-profit basis.
 Publisher covers nearly 90% of the expenses of publishing.
 Nevertheless, authors are required to participate in the cost of publishing with the article processing fees.
 If the article is accepted part of the article processing fee may be used for English language editing in selected cases.

 Authors with insufficient funds may request a discount or APC waiver at the point of submission, in the cover letter, explaining the reasons for their request.
 The decision is made on a case-by-case basis.

 If the English language and/or the scientific writing of the article is suboptimal, the manuscript will be returned to authors for corrections.
 The authors are advised to have the manuscript corrected before the resubmission, because well-written manuscripts have a much better chance at peer-review and subsequent acceptance.
-The authors may use the writing and editing service provided by the JHSCI professional editing partners at a discounted prices.
-For more information contact [email protected]
+The authors may use the writing and editing service provided by the JHSCI professional editing partners at discounted prices.
+More information can be found here.